STKR2/My/README.md

 - /vstop - to stop video streaming
 - /song (song name) - to download song
 - /vsong (video name) - to download video
+- /vjoin - invite the assistant join to your group
+- /vleave - order the assistant to leave from your group
 - /lyric (query) - lyric scrapper
 - /tts (reply to text) - text to speech
 - /alive - check the bot alive status
 - /ping - check the bot ping status
 - /uptime - check the bot uptime status
 - /sysinfo - show the bot system information

+🧙🏻‍♂️ Sudo Only:
+- /rmd - clear all downloaded files
+- /rmw - clear all downloaded raw files
+- /leaveall - order the assistant to leave from all group

 📝 Note: From now, /vstream & /vstop command can only be used by group admins.